 Ideally, the sampling would be done by a Carbon Standards endorsed sample taker.
 Carbon Standards offers online sample taking courses with examen for the endorsement.
+The C-Sink Manager must submit a detailed sampling plan to Carbon Standard.

 15.2.
 Analytical samples for Artisan Biochar Processors from C-Sink Villages